 Foot pain treatment for gout primarily involves making dietary changes to decrease uric acid in the blood.
 Dr. Weiss will inform you of what you should be eating and not eating and suggest making other lifestyle changes to reduce or eliminate attacks of gout.

 Several chiropractic techniques such as active release therapy (ART) work well to address plantar fasciitis pain and other conditions that interfere with walking and running.
 ART is a type of massage therapy that stretches and extends soft tissues for the purpose of breaking up scar tissue.

-Dr. Weiss and his team have been serving Imperial NE and surrounding area residents for several years, providing superior, personalized chiropractic, wellness, and physical therapy care to patients with musculoskeletal disorders and joint pain.
+Dr. Weiss and his team have been serving Ogallala, NE and surrounding area residents for several years, providing superior, personalized chiropractic, wellness, and physical therapy care to patients with musculoskeletal disorders and joint pain.
 We take the time to discuss your concerns and your expectations regarding treatment programs.
 Call Weiss Chiropractic PC today at (308) 882-8020 to talk to a friendly staff member or to schedule an appointment.

 Phone: (308) 882-8020